 We dropped our bags quickly and hurried out for a walk as the light was fading.

 There are walkways and viewing points in the parks on both sides of the Falls.
-On the Brazilian side they are shorter and the stroll from hotel to the foot of the Devil’s Throat and back takes about an hour if you loiter.
+The walks in the Brazilian national park are shorter and the stroll from the hotel to the foot of the Devil’s Throat and back takes about an hour if you loiter.

 Which we did.